 - Use your right leg to maintain forward momentum, control the angle and to prevent your horse from falling out onto his right side

-- Use your left rein to ask for a small amount of flexion, but make sure your horse is balanced between both reins
+- Use your left rein to ask for a small amount of flexion, but make sure your horse stays balanced between both reins

 Half-halts can be used as needed, alongside appropriate release and praise.